 This is great news for ecologists as the continued scaling of fossil-fueled resources is both unsustainable and hugely damaging to the planet.

 Mirum is offsetting its CO2 emissions by utilizing waste byproducts from other industries.
 This, in turn, helps it to reduce its overall global emissions.

 Furthermore, Mirum requires no tanning and is made from natural polymers and materials bonded together without the use of synthetics.
 Further reducing its CO2 emissions.

 NFW estimates that they are presently producing just 0.2 kg of carbon dioxide equivalent per kg of Mirum produced.

 This is an extremely low figure and unheard of in the fashion industry which means that exciting times are ahead!

 Is Mirum Recyclable And Biodegradable?

-NFW passionately believe that it is the responsibility of manufacturers to strive to eliminate waste and to ensure the eco-friendly end of life options.
+NFW passionately believes that it is the responsibility of manufacturers to strive to eliminate waste and to ensure eco-friendly end-of-life options.

 In other words, Mirum is manufactured, used, returned to NFW, disassembled, and then reassembled into fresh Mirum material.

 Amazingly, any Mirim not returned to NFW will return to the soil and biodegrade naturally, releasing its nutrients back into the soil.